 A new web designer on the team should be able to use your brand guidelines to source appropriate stock photography, or style a new page for your website.

 Stuck on stock?
 Get tips from a our web design agency on How to Create Powerful Visual Content using stock images.

 Design and copy are a one-two punch.
-If images and video stop a potential customer from scrolling, copy is what reels them in.
+If images and video stop a potential customer from scrolling through search results or a feed, copy is what reels them in.
 You often have a limited space to convey both your message and why the user should care about your brand, so getting the copy on point is a big deal.